buhrmi/buhrmi/README.md

 ### Current projects

-- [Shitcoin Society](https://www.shitcoinsociety.com), an open-source crypto MLM project with built-in trading engine.
+- [Shitcoin Society](https://www.shitcoinsociety.com), an open-source crypto MLM platform with built-in trading engine.
 - [Herr Stranzberg](https://github.com/buhrmi/stranzberg), a live AI assistant dedicated to supporting parents in the upbringing of their kids.

 <!--